Medical Biochemistry, 4th Edition (FREE PDF)

 Preface

-This message has been extensively updated.
-We rewrote the chapters on lipids, glucose homeostasis, nutrition, and biochemical endocrinology and added a chapter on the effects of physical activity on growth and cardiovascular health.
-The -omics section covers new trends in proteomics, metabolomics and recombinant DNA technology.
+We have significantly revised the content of this communication.
+In addition to rewriting the chapters on lipids, glucose homeostasis, nutrition, and biochemical endocrinology, we also added a chapter on the impact of physical activity on growth and cardiovascular health.
+The omics section includes a discussion of recent developments in proteomics, metabolomics, and recombinant DNA technologies.

-We have expanded the chapter on the gastrointestinal tract as an important interface between organisms and the environment and now devote a brief chapter to renal function.
-We provide more information about membrane transport systems in both.
+Following the expansion of the chapter on the gastrointestinal tract as a key interface between organisms and the environment, we will now devote a brief chapter to the function of the kidneys.
+We provide additional information about the membrane transport systems in both organs.

 Download For Free in PDF Format